 Daniel Starza Smith, ‘The Material Features of Early Modern Letters: A Reader’s Guide’, Bess of Hardwick’s Letters (Glasgow, 2013, accessed 25 August 2016).

-For biographical information regarding each individual stadtholder’s wife, please see the references on the separate catalogue pages listed above.
+For biographical and detailed bibliographic information regarding each individual stadtholder’s wife, please see the references on the separate catalogue pages listed above.

 For a more extensive bibliography of female rulers and informal power, see Akkerman and Houben, eds, op. cit. above, pp. 371–98.